-Through generous support from the Kresge Foundation, the Havirmill Foundation, Western Michigan University, and others, Fostering Success Michigan is building a statewide network through a collective-impact strategy that strives to prepare young people in foster care between the ages of 12 to 25 across the state of Michigan for success in higher education and beyond.
-Fostering Success Michigan will increase awareness, access, and success in higher education and post-college careers for students with experience in foster care.
+Fostering Success Michigan is implementing a statewide collective impact strategy that strives to prepare young people with experience in foster care between the ages of 12 to 25 for success in higher education and beyond.
+Fostering Success Michigan will increase awareness, access, and success in higher education and post college careers for students from foster care.
+FSM is an initiative of The New Foster Care.